-The government-wide financial statements (i.e., the statement of net position and the statement of changes in net position) report information on all of the nonfiduciary activities of the District.
+The government-wide financial statements (i.e., the statement of net position and the Statement of Activities) report information on all of the nonfiduciary activities of the District.

 B. Basis of Presentation - Cont'd

 Government-Wide Financial Statements: - Cont'd